AntonioBergallo/AntonioBergallo.github.io/_posts/2025-05-07-elastic-net-uk-imports.md

 ### Debit Card Spending

 Most ONS data series relevant to forecasting the trade balance are not available via API.
-Therefore, we resort to web scraping.
-The general process is as follows: we access the relevant ONS webpage, locate the most recent Excel file using the `rvest` package, download the file to a temporary location, and read in the relevant sheet.
+Therefore, we resort to webscraping.
+The general process is as follows: we access the ONS webpage, locate the most recent Excel file using the `rvest` package, download the file to a temporary location, and read in the desired sheet.
 As a first example, we collect debit card spending, a high-frequency indicator of domestic demand and economic activity.